108 Curriculum Vitae (CV) Examples for 2023

 What are the best hobbies and interests to put on a CV?

 Companies seek employees who fit in with their culture and want to see more than just work experience on your CV.

 The hobbies and interests you choose to share should be as relevant as possible to the position for which you’re applying.
 For example, highlighting any secondary languages or interest in history or photography are great relevant mentions if you’re applying for a travel-writing job.

 Is it worth getting a CV done professionally?

 If you want the job, yes.

 Learning how to write a CV or resume is a skill that takes time to learn.
-If you need a CV in a hurry, LiveCareer offers two options:
+If you need a CV quickly, LiveCareer offers two options:

 - Get your CV written by our team of certified resume writers.
-Provide your personal information, either online or during a short consultation and our writers will craft a document tailored for you.
+Provide your personal information, online or during a short consultation, and our writers will craft a document tailored for you.

 What should you not put in a CV?

 When writing a CV, you should avoid including information that could introduce unconscious bias into the hiring process.
-This includes any information that would reveal your age (such as graduation dates), political or religious affiliations and personal information (such as marital status).
+This consists of any information that reveals your age (such as graduation dates), political or religious affiliations and personal information (such as marital status).